-Whilst our data collection efforts are underway, the Savills IM team are already working to lower our officebased emissions.
+Whilst our data collection efforts are underway, the Savills IM team are already working to lower our office-based emissions.

-In 2022 KKS Savills completed the refurbishment of Savills IM's new 12,000sqft London office.
+new 12,000sqft London office.
 The project used sustainable materials and practices throughout, including the re-use of 90% of the existing ceiling tiles in the refurbishment and a commitment by the contractor to re-use any off-site cut off materials to minimise waste.
 Forest Stewardship Council (FSC) certified timber and materials with Environmental Product Declarations were also used in the refurbishment.